-Birth control pills contain synthetic hormones similar to the ones a woman’s body produces naturally.
+Birth control pills contain synthetic hormones similar to the hormones that a woman’s body produces naturally.
 Some pills contain just one type of hormone called progestin.
 Progestin-only pills are often called minipills.

 Birth control pills work to prevent pregnancy in a few ways:

 - The hormones in the combination birth control pills can stop your ovaries from producing a mature egg.
 This production of a mature egg is called ovulation.
-You can’t become pregnant if you don’t ovulate because sperm doesn’t have an egg to fertilize.
+You can’t become pregnant if you don’t ovulate because there’s no egg for sperm to fertilize.

 - The hormones in both pills thin the lining of your uterus.
 Without sufficient uterine lining, a fertilized egg can’t attach and develop into a fetus.

-There are many reasons why you may want to stop your birth control pills when you’re midway through the pack or even altogether.
+There are many reasons why you may want to stop your birth control pills when you’re midway through the pack.
 These may include:

-In the first few weeks and months after stopping birth control, you may also experience:
+In the first few weeks and months after stopping birth control, you may also experience the following symptoms: